story645/notes/math/important-categories.md

 continuous functions that map basepoint to basepoint, and composition is composition of functions.
 - hTop: The objects are topological spaces, the morphisms are homotopy classes of continuous functions, and composition is composition of these homotopy classes.
-The notion of homotopy will be introduced in section 1.6.
 - Grp: The objects are groups, the morphisms are group homomorphisms, and compo- sition is composition of homomorphisms